An adult who happened to be born into the IT industry!

 # cat [file name] cat tee.txt

-tee.txt is a file on my server, so please enter the name of the file on your server!
+tee.txt is a file on my server, so please enter the filename on your own server!

 You can use the cat command to view the contents of the file.